emeb/orangecrab_simple_6502/README.md

 # orangecrab_simple_6502
 A very simple 6502 system running on an Orange Crab FPGA board

+This demo shows an 8-bit 6502 CPU with modest RAM, ROM and I/O running on the Orange Crab V0.2 hardware.
+It includes enough GPIO to flash the onboard RGB LED, a 9600bps serial port on the IO 0 & 1 pins, and a USB device with CDC ACM serial emulation.

 ## prerequisites
 To build this you will need the following FPGA tools